rubadevis/Sankey-plot-/README.md

 | Conveys community structure / hierarchy | ❌ No | ✅ Core strength |
 | Interactive exploration | ❌ Static | ✅ Hover for values |

-**When to use a bar chart instead:** If your primary goal is to compare relative abundance of one taxonomic level across many samples or treatment groups, a stacked bar chart is still the better choice.
-Sankey plots shine when you want to communicate the *structure* of a community — how major phyla break down into classes, orders, and families — rather than compare across groups.
+**When to use a bar chart instead:** If your primary goal is to compare the relative abundance of one taxonomic level across many samples or treatment groups, a stacked bar chart is still the better choice.
+Sankey plots shine when you want to communicate the *structure* of a community, how major phyla break down into classes, orders, and families, rather than compare across groups.

 ---